-While writing the documentation for Org-roam, it occurred to me that I have a lot to say that doesn’t truly belong in the documentation.
+While writing the documentation for Org-roam, it occurred to me that I have things to say that do not belong in the documentation.
 I wrote Org-roam because Org-mode simply didn’t have the utilities to enable the kind of note-taking workflow I wanted.
 I don’t want to be prescriptive about how note-taking should be done, but Org-roam is open enough to enable many note-taking styles, some of which (I feel) will be inferior to others.
 This post is also in part for users to understand that there are several feature requests that I may consider anti-features, such as renaming notes, having multiple org-roam directories, and having nested folder structures.

 Note-taking Is Not Just a Precursor to Writing